zaco87/Paper-Invariance-Localization/README.md

 Code for the paper: Invariant echo localization using bat pinnae

 TLDR:
-load the file matlab_data_variables.mat to your workspace use the final variables:
+load the file A_HRTF_variable.mat to your workspace (full workspace is too large for sharing ~3Gb) use the final variables:

 "A_HRTF_ALMKERB{i,Lnt,Mnt,Knt,Ent,Rnt,Bnt}" -> this is the ILD_max vector